-HiSUi Tokyo is a Multi-Art school in traditional Japanese culture.
-We are a school for those who wish to acquire the traditional arts of Waso (Kimono dressing), Shodo (Japanese calligraphy), Sado (Tea ceremony), and Batto (Japanese swordsmanship) to enhance their mental well-being.
+HiSUi TOKYO is a Multi-Art school in traditional Japanese culture.
+We are a school for those who wish to master the traditional arts of Waso (Kimono dressing), Shodo (Japanese calligraphy), Sado (Tea ceremony), and Batto (Japanese swordsmanship) to enhance their physical and mental well-being.

 Relax, observe the changing seasons and enjoy some traditional Japanese green tea.
 The characteristics of the tea ceremony are based on our daily activities.
 The elegant and graceful movements for rising, seating oneself, and greeting one another in the tea ceremony will become second nature.

 We offer professional guidance to everyone, regardless of gender or experience.
 From people who are looking to explore their spirituality or expand their skill set and to those who just want to relieve some daily stress or exercise.
 Swordsmanship Instructor certification courses are also available.

 - I decided to book a lesson after seeing one of the leaflets.
 It is a little hard to tell from the outside, but the place carries an air of tranquility.
 (Female, 30s)

 - My teacher looked so stunningly beautiful in her Kimono, it made me think that if I studied here, I could also wear a beautiful Kimono and be like my teacher.
 (Female, 30s)